HADatAc/sir/README.md

 ## Upgrade (in Pantheon):

-* put website under maintenance
+* put website under maintenance (`Configuration` > `Maintenance Mode` > `Put site into maintenance mode`)
-* uninstall module
+* sing the `Extend` in SIR GUI, uninstall module
 * clear caches
-* move website from git to sftp mode
+* using the pantheon site maintenance GUI, move website from git to sftp mode
-* use sftp to remove module files under ./modules
+* use sftp to remove module files under `/code/web/modules`
-* use sftp to remove module files cached under /tmp
+* use sftp to remove module files cached under `/tmp`
+* using the `Extend` in SIR GUI, upload new version of SIR module
-* install new SIR
+* using the `Extend` in SIR GUI, install new SIR
 * clear caches
 * remove website from maintenance
 * restore sir configuration including key